Choreography/Performance

 ESSENCE OF MY WORK

 Deborah Jowitt of the Village Voice wrote the following about a concert of my work, presented by Danspace Project at St. Mark’ Church – :“Barbara Mahler roots her choreography in distillation, as if she aims to extract the essence of her ideas, making them calmer and purer.
 Struggle is subdued, climax minimized.
 She could almost lull you to sleep, were it not for the intriguing ways she blends delicacy and strength and skews familiar movements.
 At the end of her Raw Tenderness, she balances on one leg with the other stretched out behind her.
 You’d never call the pose an arabesque; her arms are pressed against her sides, and her body forms a horizontal line from the top of her head to the tip of her toe.
-The image is that of a seesaw in perfect, unwavering equilibrium, a woman at ease in control.
-Mahler, a noted teacher, views dance training as a voyage of self-discovery.
-The solos and a trio presented by Dancespace Project t at St. Mark’ Church also suggest journeys”.
+The image is that of a seesaw in perfect, unwavering equilibrium, a woman at ease in control.”

 JESSICA WINOGRAD in a movie created by Barbara Mahler in collaboration with the performer.